- Professor Tobias Kelly

 - +44 (131) 650 3986

 - Political and legal anthropology, Political violence, Pacifism, Human rights, Anthopology of Britain, Historical Anthropology, Israeli-Palestinian conflict

-Guidance and Feedback hours: Mondays (during the teaching semester) 2-4pm (apart from Oct 13, Nov 3, and Nov 17), or email for an appointment.
+Guidance and Feedback hours: Monday 2-4pm during teaching semester, or email for an appointment.

 Tobias Kelly's research interests include human rights, political and legal anthropology, and modern British cultural history.
 He has carried out ethnographic and archival research in Israel/Palestine, the UK and at the UN.
 He received a PhD in Anthropology from the London School of Economics in 2003, and has worked at the Institute of Law of Birzeit University, the Crisis States Programme at the LSE, and the Centre for Socio-Legal Studies at Oxford University.

 He is currently in the early stages of two research projects.
 The first project, funded by an ESRC/DfID grant, extends previous work on the documentation of torture, and is a collaboration with researchers and practitioners in Nepal, Bangladesh, Kenya and Denmark.
 More specifically, the project examines the issues involved in documenting torture and ill-treatment in countries marked by poverty and low institutional capacity.
 As such, it explores the production of evidence, and the ways in which the poor can be excluded from human rights work.

 He is editor of the Ethnographies of Political Violence series with University of Pennsylvania Press.